live roulette

 LIFETIME ROULETTE BET

-When it comes to becoming a live Roulette dealer there are a couple of options available to you.
-The first, and the most common, is to find a live casino games tuition centre*.
-They will provide all of the training you need, and will be able to provide you with links to potential employers – making them a preferred method of entering the industry.
+When it comes to becoming a live Roulette dealer, a couple of options are available.
+The first and most common is to find a live casino games tuition centre*.
+They will provide all of the training you need and will be able to provide you with links to potential employers, making them a preferred method of entering the industry.

-Of course these courses cost money and the price ranges from between €500 and €1,500.
-In many cases, it may be possible to receive funding from a potential employer, or you may also qualify for a tax deductible refund.
+Of course, these courses cost money, and the price ranges from €500 to €1,500.
+In many cases, funding from a potential employer may be possible, or you may qualify for a tax-deductible refund.
 The latter depends on where you take the course.

-The courses also range in length and complexity, depending on a number of factors.
+The “How to Become a Live Roulette Dealer” courses also range in length and complexity, depending on several factors.
 Some trainees prefer to be trained just in Roulette, whereas others will want to gain training for multiple variations of table games.
-This is entirely up to you, although it’s worth pointing out that the more games you’re able to deal increases your chances of finding employment in the live casino industry.
+This is entirely up to you, although it’s worth pointing out that the more games you can play increase your chances of finding employment in the live casino industry.

-During the training, you’ll learn everything from the ins-and-outs of the game’s rules, to proper camera etiquette and more.
-In short, after the training you’ll be fully-trained to actually be a live Roulette dealer in one of the many casinos on internet.
+During the training, you’ll learn everything from the ins and outs of the game’s rules to proper camera etiquette and more.
+In short, after the training, you’ll be fully trained to actually be a live Roulette dealer in one of the many casinos on the internet.

 Or find a “sponsor”!

 Now, the second way of entering the industry, is to get a sponsor or to train directly with a live casino studio.
 This appears to be a much less-common method of entering the industry.
 It will likely only be offered to those who already have experience/contacts.
-Still, you may well find an employer who is willing to cover the costs of your training.
+Still on your quest “How to Become a Live Roulette Dealer” you may well find an employer who is willing to cover the costs of your training.
 This will, however, vary tremendously from country to country.

 *Read more in our “heads-up” below.